UBC-MDS/ClassificationDiabetesAnalysis/README.md

 1. Docker: Type `Ctrl` + `C` in the terminal where you launched the container, and then type `docker compose rm` to shut down the container and clean up the resources

-2. Conda: Type `Ctrl` + `C` in the terminal where Jupyter Notebook is launched, type `conda deactivate` to exit out of the project environment, and then type `conda env remove diabetes_predictor` to delete the environment and clean up the resources

 ## Developer Dependencies